What are stocks, ETFs, and mutual funds?

 Still feeling unsure?

-Remember this: You can invest in a stock, ETF, or mutual fund for as little as $1 in your brokerage account.
+Remember this: You can invest in a stock or fund for as little as $1 in your brokerage account.
 That means you don’t have to risk a lot of money to dip your toe in to get a feel for the process.